New York State Rifle & Pistol Ass'n v. Bruen: Prior Second Amendment case law

-The issue around the right to carry guns in public in the United States has been a contested area in politics and constitutional law for most of the 21st century.
+The issue around the right to carry guns in public in the United States has been a contested area in politics and constitutional law since the early 2000s.
 Prior to the case, the Supreme Court established two major decisions toward gun possession in one's home: District of Columbia v.
 Heller affirmed that U.S. citizens did have an individual right, unconnected to a "well-regulated militia", to possess guns within their own homes under the Second Amendment, and McDonald v.
 City of Chicago affirmed this was a right that was incorporated against the states.
 However, the question of ownership outside of one's home had not yet reached the Supreme Court, and instead was based on an inconsistent framework of state laws and federal court decisions.
 These decisions were generally rested on long-standing common law that the government does have the ability to regulate firearms in public spaces to uphold state regulations on public gun possession.
 Across more than one thousand cases since Heller, most federal appeals courts have used intermediate scrutiny rather than strict scrutiny to judge the validity of public-carry gun control laws which defer to the states' compelling interest to protect the public by restricting possession of guns in public spaces.

 Since Heller and McDonald, the Supreme Court had been pressed by gun-rights advocates like the National Rifle Association to further review Second Amendment rights related to public possession of guns but the Court had passed on numerous cases that were presented.
 The case New York State Rifle & Pistol Association Inc. v.
 City of New York, which dealt with transporting guns out of New York City, had been accepted by the Supreme Court in 2019, but due to changes in the underlying law, the case was rendered moot.